firstbatchxyz/swan-contracts/docs/src/src/AIAgent.sol/contract.AIAgent.md

 ### treasury

-Alias to get the token balance of buyer agent.
+Alias to get the token balance of AI agent.

 ```solidity